 Magnus holds a masters degree in Computer Science from TUM (best 10%) as well as an honours degree in Technology & Management from CDTM.
 In 2016, he was a visiting researcher at Stanford University before joining Mercedes-Benz to do research in the field of Deep (Inverse) Reinforcement Learning in the context of autonomous driving.

 Aljoscha graduated with a BSc from the Karlsruhe Institute of Technology (KIT) in Industrial Engineering & Management.
-During his MSc at KIT and the ETH Zurich Aljoscha focused on data analytics and deep learning.
+During his MSc at KIT and the ETH Zurich, Aljoscha focused on data analytics and machine learning, researching in the field of uncertainty and interpretability of convolutional neural networks.
 Prior to Luminovo, he worked as a Data Analyst and Research Associate in the field of strategic wargaming and competitive intelligence.

 Erin holds a BSc in Organisational Psychology and Statistical Research Methods from the University of Cape Town.
 After her studies she dedicated a year to researching sustainable development initiatives in Southern Africa.
 Her primary interests lie in change management psychology, psychometrics and organisational culture.